Sunday, August 23, 2020

 I bristle a bit at that word, but I guess there is some truth in it.

-I am very progressive on the social aspects of the Church, but I am also very traditional (I prefer that word over the word “conservative” since, like liberal, it now carries a lot of political baggage) when it comes liturgy or my identity as an Anglican.
+I am very liberal on the social aspects of the Church, but I am also very traditional (I prefer that word over the word “conservative” since, like liberal, it now carries a lot of political baggage) when it comes liturgy or my identity as an Anglican.

 I am very traditional on these issues.